 Whilst former schemes intended to stimulate the housing market focused exclusively on assisting first-time buyers, Help to Buy is available to second steppers too.

 Requiring just a 5 per cent deposit on a property, a 75 per cent mortgage and a 20 per cent government loan on new build homes worth up to £600,000, the finances necessary to ascend the property ladder with the scheme are instantly more affordable.
 Simultaneously, Help to Buy also has an impact on the types of properties that second steppers can aspire to live in.
 Whilst a minimal move from a one bedroom flat to a small two bedroom house might previously have constituted a second step, the initiative has made three and four-bedroom forever family homes in desirable locations a viable purchase.

-At Kings Copse in Leverstock Green, for example, four bedroom homes are available to buy from £334,000 with Help to Buy.
-With full market value homes from £417,500 the scheme alleviates the difficulty of having to raise the extra 20 per cent, without jeopardising the ability to accrue equity.
+At Rowan Park in Mitcham, for example, four-bedroom homes are available from £331,960 with Help to Buy.
+With full market value homes from £414,950, the scheme alleviates the difficulty of having to raise the extra 20 per cent, without jeopardising the ability to accrue equity.